Kristina01111000/Drws_site/README.md

 - does he want the logout redirect to go to promo page or to documentary, scorecard etc?

 - double check that emails are going out

+- changed header to look more modern, both sidebars and header with texture makes site look older